idmyn/MainLibraryBusyBot/README.md

 # MainLibraryBusyBot
-An unofficial Telegram bot to check how busy the University of Edinburgh's Main Library is.
-[Check it out!](https://t.me/MainLibraryBusyBot)
+An unofficial Telegram bot to check how busy the University of Edinburgh's Main Library is. **This bot is currently offline** because the University have (understandably) stopped updating the library occupancy data during the Summer break.

 ## Install
 ```bash